hexagonix/Doc/Andromeda-Apps/README.en.md

 </div>

 In addition to the Unix-like utilities, Hexagonix comes with a number of graphical utilities that are not similar in implementation or usability to Unix utilities.
-These utilities, called Andromeda-Apps or Hexagonix-Andromeda Utilities, add a new layer of personality over Hexagonix.
+These utilities, called `Andromeda-Apps` or `Hexagonix-Andromeda` utilities, add a new layer of personality over Hexagonix.
 So far, all utilities implement their own documentation.
 Therefore, there are no manuals for them (impossible to use the Unix `man` utility to get help).

 Below is the license for use and redistribution of Hexagonix-Andromeda utilities.